+In this challenging environment, your Company delivered a strong performance.
 During the year under review, your Companys turnover was at Rs.
-204.81 crore as compared to Rs.
-201.46 crore for the previous year.
+260.11 Crores as compared to Rs.
+204.8 Crores for the previous year reflecting a growth of 27% over previous year.
 The Company made a Profit Before Tax of Rs.
-10.37 Crore for the year 2017-18 as compared to Rs.
-9.68 Crores in the previous year.
+16.94 Crores for the year 2018-19 as compared to Rs.
+10.4 Crores in the previous year reflecting a growth of 62.88%.
 The Profit After Tax was at Rs.
-4.94 crore vs. Rs.
-9.88 crore in the previous year.
+11.44 Crores as compared to Rs.
+4.9 Crores in the previous year.

 Corporate Governance & Management Discussion and Analysis Report

-The Nomination and Remuneration Committee of the Board of Directors of the Company, inter alia, administers and monitors the Employees Stock Option Scheme of the Company.
-The Stock Option Scheme, 2014 is in compliance with Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 and there have been no material changes in the said scheme during the year under review.
+The Nomination and Remuneration Committee of the Board of Directors, inter alia, administers and monitors the Employees Stock Option Scheme of the Company "the ESOS".
+The ESOS is in compliance with the Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 and there have been no material changes in the said scheme during the year under review.

-During the year, with the allotment of 37,389 equity shares on exercising of Stock Options by employees, the total paid up equity share capital of the Company increased from 2,76,72,561 equity shares of Rs.
-10/- each to 2,77,09,950 equity shares of Rs.
-10/- each.
+During the year, with the allotment of 35,871 equity shares on exercising of Stock Options by employees, the total paid up equity share capital of the Company increased from 2,77,09,950 equity shares of Rs.
+10 each to 2,77,45,821 equity shares of Rs.
+10 each.
 The said equity shares have been listed on the Bombay Stock Exchange Limited and they rank pari passu with the existing equity shares in all respects.
 Accordingly, the Paid-up Share Capital of the Company stood at Rs.
-27,70,99,500 divided into equity shares of Rs.10 each as on 31st March, 2018.
+27,74,58,210 divided into 2,77,45,821 equity shares of Rs.10 each as on 31st March, 2019.

 Contracts and arrangements with Related Parties